 The above is a summary of the provisions of the group plan.
 In the event of a discrepancy between this benefit and the master contract, the terms of the group contract will apply.

 Supporting Your Wellness

+You can access confidential support 24/7 through the Homewood Health Employee and Family Assistance Program (EFAP).
 Your EFAP can help with a variety of situations such as stress, anxiety, life change and transitions, relationship concerns, etc.

 Your full suite of EFAP services includes counselling, Life Smart Coaching and Online resources, including homeweb.ca where you can find tips on how to improve your mental health hygiene.